-Jaafar et al. [10] investigated the existence and the impact of the static relationship between anti-patterns and design patterns in software systems.
+Jaafar et al. [11] investigated the existence and the impact of the static relationship between anti-patterns and design patterns in software systems.
 They analyzed the behavior of these relationships during software evolution.
 In their work, a case study was performed with open source Java systems.
 The authors identified that design pattern have relationship with anti-patterns and that this relationship is in constant growth as the system evolves.
 In addition, the Command design pattern was identified as the one that presented the highest relation with the investigated anti-patterns.

 Cardoso and Figueiredo [3] performed an exploratory analysis to investigate the co-occurrence of bad smells in software systems that use design patterns.
-Their study considered the God Class and Duplicate Code bad smells and eleven of twenty-three design patterns described by [9].
+Their study considered the God Class and Duplicate Code bad smells and eleven of twenty-three design patterns described by [10].
 The authors extracted the information of design patterns and bad smells instances, and through of association rules they found the co-occurrence between Command with God Class as well as Template Method with Duplicate Code.

-Jaafar et al. [11] present a study on the impact of static and co-changes dependencies in classes with design patterns and bad smells, and verify the relation of these dependencies to occurrences of software failures.
-In their study, the authors observed the evolution of three open-source Java software projects and concluded that classes having static dependencies with anti-patterns as well as classes having static and co-change dependencies with anti-patterns and design patterns tend to have more flaws.
+Jaafar et al. [12] present a study on the impact of static and co-changes dependencies in classes with design patterns and bad smells, and verify the relation of these dependencies to occurrences of software failures.
+In their study, the authors observed the evolution of three open-source Java software projects and concluded that classes having static dependencies with anti-patterns as well as classes having static and cochange dependencies with anti-patterns and design patterns tend to have more flaws.

-Walter and Alkhaeir [18] investigated the relationship between design patterns and bad smells, and examined how the presence of one interacts with the presence of the other in a class.
+Walter and Alkhaeir [23] investigated the relationship between design patterns and bad smells, and examined how the presence of one interacts with the presence of the other in a class.
 The authors carried out an empirical study with seven bad smells and nine design patterns, identified in two applications.
 They concluded that the presence of design patterns is linked with a small number of cases of bad smells.

-In the present work, we identified other types of co-occurrences to the God Class and Long Method bad smells in relation to previous work, and discussed these cases.
-In addition we identified design patterns with low co-occurrence with the bad smells used in this work.
+In this paper, we identified other kind of cooccurrences to the God Class and Long Method bad smells and discussed these cases.
+In addition we identified design patterns with low co-occurrence with the bad smells.
 Our study applied a different approach to detect bad smells.
 Our data rely in detection strategies to detect bad smells based in software metrics and their thresholds.
-These detection strategies were previously proposed and evaluated by Filó et al. [7].
+These detection strategies were previously proposed and evaluated by Filó et al. [8].